RippleMatch nabs $6M for a diversity-focused graduate recruitment platform powered by AI – TechCrunch

 RippleMatch’s approach is relatively straightforward: the company has built a platform that takes a potential candidate through a relatively quick set of questions about his/her career and geographical ambitions, interests and so on, along with a copy of the candidate’s resume.

 It then combines these with basic information about a candidate’s GPA and test scores.
-Taking all that and combining it with more information sources outside of the candidate’s own input, it comes up with some 300 data points that it crunches that together to match candidates with job and internship opportunities.
-On the employer side, it not only sources job vacancies of the moment, but also works on matching up an employer’s wider hiring strategy with this trove of people — the idea being that it’s bringing up possibilities that the employer might have otherwise passed over, or even seen to begin with.
+Taking all that and combining it with more information sources outside of the candidate’s own input, it comes up with some 300 data points that it crunches together to match candidates with job and internship opportunities.
+On the employer side, it not only sources job vacancies of the moment, but also works on matching an employer’s wider hiring strategy with this trove of people — the idea being that it’s bringing up possibilities that the employer might have otherwise passed over or not even seen to begin with.

-Myers says that the matching algorithms, which include the ability to ascertain what people might directly and indirectly be best suited to do, that RippleMatch has built essentially cut out the “middle man” in the process — that is, the recruiter, but also potentially of the relationships and pipelines that may already exist, and as a result level the playing field for everyone, making it just as likely that an employer will discover their next star hire from a small college in the midwest as from Stanford.
+Myers says that the matching algorithms that RippleMatch has built, which include the ability to ascertain what people might directly and indirectly be best suited to do, essentially cut out the “middle man” in the process — that is, the recruiter, as well as potentially the relationships and pipelines that may already exist, thus leveling the playing field for everyone, making it just as likely that an employer will discover their next star hire from a small college in the Midwest as from Stanford.

 As Mike Troiano, the partner at G20 who led the firm’s investment in RippleMatch, describes it, a school’s name recognition and networking prowess aren’t the only things standing in the way of qualified candidates getting a look in the door.
 His daughter was having a hard time getting a response from a company she contacted for an internship and when they put together her LinkedIn profile, they realised that she simply lacked the professional network to figure out if there was someone to contact and help.